Newjeans6/FDF/README.md

 - [Bresenham's Line Algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm)

 ### Acknowledgments
-A huge thanks to Cdomet-D, Aljulien, Lbuisson, and Vgarcia for their feedback and ideas—they were super helpful in testing everything and catching those bugs!
+A huge thanks to Cdomet-D, Aljulien, Lbuisson, and Vgarcia for their feedback and ideas—they were super helpful in testing everything and catching those bugs as well as for the makefile! !
 Also, a big shoutout to the awesome **vicperri** who helped make this project happen.

 ---